ZeroPass/port-py-server/examples/apiserver/unittest/README.md

-This is small test client script which calls Port APIs: `port.register`, `port.get_assertion` on to server with valid passport data (EF.SOD, EF.DG15 and passport signatures).
+This is small test client script that calls Port APIs: `port.get_challenge`, `port.register` and `port.get_assertion`
+with valid passport data (EF.SOD, EF.DG15 and passport signatures).

 ### Usage
-Server should be configured and ran with params `--dev` and `--dev-fc` with no tls `--no-tls` on port 80.
+To run `test_client.py` the example server should be configured and ran with params `--dev` and `--dev-fc` with no TLS on api port 80.
 ```
+example:
-python apiserver.py --dev --dev-fc --no-tls -p 80 --mdb --mdb-pkd=<path_to_csca_dsc_folder>
+python apiserver.py --dev --dev-fc --api-port 80 --db-dialect=sqlite --mrtd-pkd=<path_to_csca_dsc_folder>
 ```